Table of Contents

 User Interface Devices

-- Windows 8 or Windows 10 with Google Chrome, Brave, Firefox, Opera or Edge
+- Windows 7/8 or Windows 10/11 with Google Chrome, Edge, Firefox or other Chromium-based browser (Brave, Opera, etc.)

 - Google Chromebooks

-As the ShipStream web-app simply expects the scanning device to register key press events there are no special requirements imposed by ShipStream for whether the scanner is 2D or 3D or regarding the format used to encode your barcodes.
+As the ShipStream web-app simply expects the scanning device to register key press events there are no special requirements imposed by ShipStream for whether the scanner is 1D or 2D or regarding the format used to encode your barcodes as long as they are supported by your scanning hardware.

 ShipStream supports three types of printers: